Katherine joined Chambers in October 2024 and is currently accepting instructions in all areas of family law.

-Katherine also has a keen interest in working with victims and alleged perpetrators of domestic violence, having worked and volunteered with the Herts Domestic Abuse Helpline for a number of years.
+Katherine also has a keen interest in working with victims and alleged perpetrators of domestic violence, having worked and continuing to volunteer with the Herts Domestic Abuse Helpline for a number of years.
 Her work includes advising and signposting victims and perpetrators to resources to assist with their individual circumstances.
 Katherine continues to volunteer with the helpline in her spare time and maintains a thorough knowledge of support services for those experiencing domestic violence.

 Facts In this important judgment handed down by HHJ Joanna Vincent on the 9th January 2025 at the Family Court in Oxford, the issue of…